typpo/astrokit/README.md

 Install virtualenv (`sudo apt-get install python-virtualenv` on Debian/Ubuntu).
 Also install redis (`sudo apt-get install redis-server`).

-Create a virtualenv in the astrokit dierctory: `virtualenv venv`.
+Create a virtualenv in the astrokit directory: `virtualenv venv`.

 Enter the environment (you'll have to do this each time you want to run astrokit in a new terminal): `source venv/bin/activate`